Josie Lloyd

-Susanna Josephine Lloyd (May 28, 1940 – September 30, 2020), credited professionally as Josie Lloyd, was an American actress.
+Susanna Josephine Lloyd (May 28, 1940 – August 30, 2020), credited professionally as Josie Lloyd, was an American actress.
 She was the daughter of Norman Lloyd and Peggy Lloyd, who was also an accomplished Broadway actress and director.
 Lloyd had roles on The Andy Griffith Show, including her 1962 and 1965 portrayals of the eccentric character Lydia Crosswaithe.
-Lloyd was the fourth wife of puppeteer Bil Baird.
+Lloyd was the fourth wife of puppeteer Bil Baird, who was 36 years her senior.
 They were married in 1974 and remained together until Baird's death in 1987.

 Career on television

-As a teenager in Los Angeles, California, in the late 1950s, Josie Lloyd gained on-set experience in television production by observing her father's acting and directorial work on “Alfred Hitchcock Presents.”
+As a teenager in Los Angeles, California, in the late 1950s, Josie Lloyd gained on-set experience in television production by observing her father's acting and directorial work on Alfred Hitchcock Presents.
 On that series in 1959 she performed her first speaking role on television in the episode "Graduating Class," which was directed by Herschel Daugherty and involved her father as associate producer.
 Lloyd portrays Vera Carson.

-The year after her role in "Graduating Class,” Lloyd had a brief uncredited performance as a girl at a New Year's Eve party in the film “Studs Lonigan.”
+The year after her role in "Graduating Class,” Lloyd had a brief uncredited performance as a girl at a New Year's Eve party in the film Studs Lonigan.
 She then returned to television, where between 1960 and 1967 she worked on a variety of series.
-She had two additional roles on “Alfred Hitchcock Presents,” as well as multiple performances on “Dr. Kildare,” The Alfred Hitchcock Hour (1964 episode "Body in the Barn"), “The Farmer's Daughter,” and “The Andy Griffith Show.”
+She had two additional roles on Alfred Hitchcock Presents, as well as multiple performances on Dr. Kildare, The Alfred Hitchcock Hour (1964 episode "Body in the Barn"), The Farmer's Daughter, and The Andy Griffith Show.

-Additional television series in which Lloyd can be seen in both dramatic and comedic roles include “This Man Dawson,” “Channing,” “Have Gun – Will Travel,” “The Twilight Zone” (1963 episode "The Old Man in the Cave,") “My Three Sons,” “Route 66,” “The Long Hot Summer,” and “Occasional Wife.”
-Her last known television role was "Miss Efficiency" on “Occasional Wife” in 1967.
+Additional television series in which Lloyd can be seen in both dramatic and comedic roles include This Man Dawson, Channing, Have Gun – Will Travel, The Twilight Zone (1963 episode "The Old Man in the Cave"), My Three Sons, Route 66, The Long Hot Summer, and Occasional Wife.
+Her last known television role was "Miss Efficiency" on Occasional Wife in 1967.